 50) Vanishing Waves (2013)

 This film by director and co-writer Kristina Buozyte is a unique work of science fiction, especially if we consider the sci-fi that’s come out since 2000.
 It’s a very psychological piece.
 Above all, the visuals are to die for!
 What begins as nebulous, evasive story slowly morphs into something tangible as time progresses.
 At the beginning, you won’t know what to think.
 Then as you let Buozyte sink her images into you and they burrow under your skin, Vanishing Waves takes form right before your eyes.
-Not for everyone, but certainly a great female-directed film in a male dominated industry, where directors like Buozyte are pushing the envelope and plenty of men are directing heaps of shitty sci-fi.
+Not for everyone, but certainly a great woman-directed film in a male dominated industry, where directors like Buozyte are pushing the envelope and plenty of men are directing heaps of shitty sci-fi.

 51) The House is Black (1963)